Part 2, The Allies Return

 Two 18-inch propellers gave the tank a maximum speed of five to four knots at sea.
 Each tank had a directional compass, a periscope which allowed the commander to see over the shroud and a bilge pump that could eject 15 gallons of water per minute.
 Each of the five crewmen had one Davis Lung, a submarine escape device, which nevertheless did little to assuage the crews from a morbid terror of sinking.

-It took the tank 28 minutes to traverse 4,000 yards in calm seas.
-Since the shroud was high, the tank commander had to stand on a makeshift deck erected at the back of the tank, which would allow him to peek over the shroud, while relaying instructions to the driver.
+It took the tank 28 minutes to traverse 4,000 yards of calm sea.
+Since the shroud was high, the tank commander had to stand on a makeshift deck erected at the back of the tank, which would allow him to use the periscope to peek over the shroud, while relaying instructions to the driver.
 Once ashore, the driver fired an electrical charge which discarded the canvas screen and floating apparatus, making the tank fit for terrestrial combat.

 To an unknowing enemy, DDs with their shrouds up looked like harmless canvas boats.
 A landed Sherman DD therefore had significant shock value.
 Said Lt-Colonel J S Upham of the 743rd Tank Battalion which was to go in with the 29th Division at “Omaha”: “The DD tank when afloat looks very much like a canvas duck boat… It was realized that if their existence could be kept secret, the Germans would be surprised when confronted with blazing tanks instead of innocent canvas boats.”